Espoonlahti

 The Tähystäjän päiväkoti day care centre was completed in autumn 2024.
 The building houses both a Finnish-speaking and a Swedish-speaking day care centre.

-Central Espoonlahti has a population of 14,800.
-The number of residents is expected to grow to 20,000 by 2050.
+The Espoonlahti district has a population of about 17,000 people.
+The number of residents is expected to grow to 25,000 by 2050.
 The Greater Espoonlahti area is home to some 60,000 people.
 The greater area includes the districts of Espoonlahti, Finnoo, Kaitaa, Kivenlahti, Latokaski, Nöykkiö, Saunalahti, Soukka and Suvisaaristo.

 The Lippulaiva shopping centre in Espoonlahti houses a wide range of services, including shops, cafés, restaurants, a library and private health services.
 The shopping centre also offers direct access to the Espoonlahti metro station and bus terminal.